KiandaBPM/KiandaBPM.github.io/pwa.md

 There are several benefits of using a PWA app when comparing to a web app or even a native only app.

 - **Reliable** - *Apps keep working with or without network access.
-Even when your users are going through a tunnel in a lift changes are automatically queued offline then synchronised when connectivity is restored*
+Even when your users are going through a tunnel in a lift changes are automatically queued offline then synchronised when connectivity is restored*.
-- **Fast** - App loads quickly thanks to having the app installed locally, app resources are available offline
+- **Fast** - App loads quickly thanks to having the app installed locally, app resources are available offline.
-- **Engaging** - When installing on your home screen with your brand icons users receive timely push notifications that help them stay engaged
+- **Engaging** - When installing on your home screen with your brand icons users receive timely push notifications that help them stay engaged.

 ## Installing your PWA on a mobile